 Living in Hell for 44 Days

 Over the next forty or so days, they held Junko Furuta in captivity.
 They tortured her in unspeakable ways, making her life a living hell.

 When they weren’t sexually abusing her, they spent their time torturing and humiliating her in various ways.
-The four forced her to drink her own urine and masturbate in front of them and their guests.
-They hung her from the ceiling and beat her, dropped barbells on her, fed her live cockroaches, inserted fireworks and lightbulbs in her vagina and anus.
+The four forced her to drink her own urine and touch herself sexually in front of them and their guests.
+They hung her from the ceiling and beat her, dropped barbells on her, fed her live cockroaches, inserted fireworks and lightbulbs inside her genitals.
 They burned her genitals with cigarettes, dripped hot wax on her eyelids, and ripped her nipple off with pliers.

 Most of the time, she was kept naked.
 The four kidnappers raped her an estimated 400 times over that period and brought in more than 100 additional men through the house to rape her as well.
 By the time she died, the court had estimated she had undergone 500 separate rapes.
 At one point, 12 different people raped her in one day.

 Junko Furuta would sleep into unconsciousness from the shock and brutal assaults, which led to additional torture in the form of dunking her head underwater.
-Her face was unrecognizable during her autopsy, and coroners found Oronamin C bottles stuck in her anus.
+Her face was unrecognizable during her autopsy, and coroners found Oronamin C bottles stuck inside her.
 Horrifyingly, she was also pregnant, even though the damage to her genitals and uterus was extensive.